-Back to Basics – How to Measure Progress (Article 72)
+Back to Basics – The Principles of Progress Monitoring and Reporting (Article 72)

 Introduction

-This Article is intended to be read as a direct follow-on to RM’s Back to Basics Article – “How to Plan your Works”.
+This Article is intended to be read as a direct follow-on to Ramskill Martin’s Back to Basics Article – “How to Plan your Works”.
 An essential part of the planning function is to be able to facilitate robust progress monitoring.

 The purpose of progress monitoring is to measure the current status in terms of time and commercial position, as well as to react to any deficiencies in current performance to improve and optimise future performance.
 The progress monitoring process also provides the raw data to be able to demonstrate the impact of change and/or delays on the Works.